 Nine states have been consulted

 The pipeline will pass through the territorial waters and/or the Exclusive Economic Zones (EEZs) of five countries.
-Through the international permitting process, Russia, Finland, Sweden, and Germany have all granted the necessary permits for construction and operation.
-The process is ongoing in Denmark.
+Through the international permitting process, Russia, Finland, Sweden, Denmark and Germany have all granted the necessary permits.
 Other neighbouring Baltic states – Poland, Lithuania, Latvia and Estonia – were also consulted.

 200,000 pipes make up the whole pipeline